 How Much Does Surgery Really Hurt?

-Your facelift procedure will be performed while you are snoozing under the influence of anesthetics, so you won’t have to worry about feeling anything throughout the procedure.
+Your Facelift Beverly Hills surgery procedure will be performed while you are snoozing under the influence of anesthetics, so you won’t have to worry about feeling anything throughout the procedure.
 Facelift surgeries take between three and six hours depending on the amount of work that needs to be done, so you’ll be given enough medication to sleep straight through it all.
 Even better, you’ll have some time to adjust to new sensations as the anesthesia wears off and you wake up.

 During the procedure, your facial plastic surgeon will carefully make incisions along your hairline, extending around the ears and down to the lower scalp.
 From here, he or she will be able to manipulate the tissues, skin, fat, and muscles of the lower face to achieve a natural and more youthful appearance.
 Excess skin and fat will be removed and the underlying supportive tissues will be strengthened.
 The specifics of your facelift procedure will be determined at a one-on-one consultation with your facial plastic surgeon, since each surgery is specially tailored to meet the patient’s needs.